yuzhaouoe/yuzhaouoe.github.io/_posts/2024-10-18-ViT in pure JAX.md

     return x
 ```

-... and stack stack them to form a full transformer encoder.
 In order to transform an image into a set of tokens, we use [einops](https://einops.rocks/), which offers a highly expressive interface to reshape tensors.
 Another way would be applying convolutions but here we are just using bare JAX code so we get a sequence of tokens from an image like this:

 ```python